microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > At this stage, I think these major comments should first be addressed before more minor comments would be commented on.

-We hope that we were able address the major comments of this reviewer and are looking forward to hear about the minor comments to implement those appropriately into our work.
+We hope that we were able address the major comments of this reviewer and look forward to any additional suggestions they may have.